wso2/docs-apk/en/docs/setup/identity-platform/idp/auth0-idp.md

 ## Step 6 - Update the Helm Chart

-1. [Access the endpoints that correspond to the application](https://auth0.com/docs/get-started/applications/application-settings#endpoints), which is available in the **Advanced Settings** section.
+1. <a href="https://auth0.com/docs/get-started/applications/application-settings#endpoints" target="_blank">Access the endpoints that correspond to the application</a>, which is available in the **Advanced Settings** section.
-2. Follow the instructions outlined in [Customize Configurations](../../Customize-Configurations.md).
+2. Follow the instructions outlined in <a href="../../../Customize-Configurations" target="_blank">Customize Configurations</a>.
 These instructions will guide you through the process of acquiring the `values.yaml` file.
 Open the `values.yaml` file.
 3. Update the IDP related configurations in the `idp` section.
 4. Create a K8s Secret with retrieved `clientId` and `clientSecret` from Step 4 with name `apk-idp-secret`.